 eDiary is an electronic diary system that gets data from other school system.
 All students are emailed an invitation to join this system at the beginning of each year.
 The eDiary can be viewed wherever you have Internet access and on any device such as a Smart Phone, Tablet, Laptop or Computer.
 Features of Cronulla High School eDiary are:

-- Entries from the school calendar are automatically posted to the eDiary. - Homework is assigned by teachers and appears in the students' eDiary. - Students can post to eDiary to remind themselves of school based work. - Students can post to eDiary reminders and their work, social or sporting commitments. - There are a number of Content Pages accessible on eDiary relating to school remember. that the School Website is the most complete source of information. - Students school timetable is displayed in eDiary. - Teachers will add tasks to their classes that will appear in students eDiary such as:
+- Entries from the school calendar are automatically posted to the eDiary. - Homework is assigned by teachers and appears in the students' eDiary. - Students can post to eDiary to remind themselves of school based work. - Students can post to eDiary reminders and their work, social or sporting commitments. - There are a number of Content Pages accessible on eDiary relating to school remember. that the School Website is the most complete source of information. - Students school timetable is displayed in eDiary. - Teachers will add tasks to their classes that will appear in students eDiary such as: - Activities Assembly Appointment - Assignment Exam Homework - Other Reminder - Test - Tasks assigned to students can be marked off by the students and checked by teachers.
+The cost of the eDiary is incorporated in the school contributions.

-Activities

-Assembly

-Appointment

-Exam

-Homework

-Other

-Reminder

-Study